tbrandenburg/tb.parser.c/README.md

 ## Build

 1. Call make.cmd or make.sh for building JSON
-2. Deploy using Eclipse creating a "Runnable JAR file" if CParser.java
+2. Deploy using Eclipse creating a "Runnable JAR file" of CParser.java

 ## Usage